 The average first-world woman owns 30 complete outfits but has “nothing to wear” and men can own anywhere from 50-150 t-shirts, and that’s just the black and white ones… so you can see how quickly the numbers rack up!

 The clothes you are wearing have an effect on the environment

-Lucy Segal in her book ‘To die for’ reveals some shocking statistics:
+Ethical living journalist Lucy Siegle in her book ‘To Die For’ reveals some shocking statistics: